scaffold-eth/se-2-challenges/README.md

 ## 🚩 Challenge 0: 🎟 Simple NFT Example

-🎫 Create a simple NFT to learn basics of 🏗 scaffold-eth.
+🎫 Create a simple NFT to learn the basics of 🏗 scaffold-eth.
 You'll use 👷‍♀️ HardHat to compile and deploy smart contracts.
 Then, you'll use a template React app full of important Ethereum components and hooks.
 Finally, you'll deploy an NFT to a public network to share with friends! 🚀

 https://github.com/scaffold-eth/se-2-challenges/tree/challenge-0-simple-nft